Rise from the Ruins

 Instead of introducing something new into my game, it became increasingly easier to rely on a few well-timed tricks, and speed/power to overcome my opponents.
 Sticking to the attacks/counters I was already good at.
 Reinforcing my current skills rather than growing as a fighter/boxer/martial artist.

-Along the way I had decided to become a martial arts teacher for a living.
+Along the way I had decided, with the encouragement, and support of those around me, to become a martial arts teacher for a living.
 I was instructing at another school while this metamorphosis was taking place, and I opened a school with a friend of mine (2004).
 Off we went.
 Things did not improve; quite the opposite actually.

 Now that I was teaching others full-time, the disconnect became crystal clear.
 I no longer had only myself to worry about, but my reflection staring back at me day in and day out, within my students.
 This was less than encouraging.
 They would learn to move, perform cool looking forms, win competitions, but their fighting skills were no match for other martial artists such as boxers, wrestlers, judoka, etc.